amckenna41/DCBLSTM_PSP/README.md

 * beta bridge ('B')
 * 5-helix (pi helix) ('I')

 Proteins are made up of one or more polypeptide chains of amino acid residues.
 The constituent amino acids are bonded together by peptide bonds.
 Proteins have a variety of roles within organisms including enzymes, cell signalling and ligand binding, immune response through antibodies and the various roles fulfilled via structural proteins.[23]
 Most proteins fall into the category of 4 structures.
-The primary structure is simply the sequence of amino acids, the seondary structure is recurring arrangements of adjacent amino acids in a polypeptide chain, tertiary structure is the 3-dimensional representation of a protein consisting of a polypeptide chain/backbone with 1 or more secondary protein structures[24], quaternary structure is when a protein consists of more than one polypeptide chain [25].
+The primary structure is simply the sequence of amino acids, the secondary structure is recurring arrangements of adjacent amino acids in a polypeptide chain, tertiary structure is the 3-dimensional representation of a protein consisting of a polypeptide chain/backbone with 1 or more secondary protein structures[24], quaternary structure is when a protein consists of more than one polypeptide chain [25].
 A visualisation of these structures can be seen below in Figure 1.

 <br>
 ![alt text](https://github.com/amckenna41/protein_structure_prediction_DeepLearning/blob/master/images/protein_structure.jpeg?raw=true)